What Causes Mesothelioma in Children and Young Adults?

 Stories of Mesothelioma in Youth

-The following stories show that, like all forms of cancer, mesothelioma can affect anyone — even if they do not seem to have any risk factors.
+The following stories show that, like all cancers, mesothelioma can affect anyone.
+It can strike even those without any risk factors.

 Austin Lacy

-Austin was a football star at his high school in Pasadena, California.
-For nearly a year, doctors couldn’t pinpoint the cause of his suddenly failing health.
-He was eventually diagnosed with mesothelioma in May 2011 and died 10 days before his graduation ceremony.
+Austin was a football star in Pasadena, California.
+For nearly a year, doctors couldn’t find the cause of his health decline.
+In May 2011, he was diagnosed with mesothelioma.
+Sadly, he died just 10 days before graduation.

 Jayda Kelsall

-Jayda was diagnosed with peritoneal mesothelioma at 31, after a year and a half of seeing gynecologists who could not find any explanation for her symptoms other than “period pain.”
-Fortunately, she was still eligible for specialized treatment with surgery and chemotherapy.
+At 31, Jayda was diagnosed with peritoneal mesothelioma.
+This followed 18 months of visits to gynecologists, who dismissed her symptoms as “period pain.”
+Fortunately, she was still eligible for surgery and chemotherapy.

 Kevin Morrison

-Kevin was diagnosed with peritoneal mesothelioma at 21, prompting the Boston Red Sox, Boston Bruins and New England Patriots to donate tickets to help raise funds for the former high school athlete’s treatment.
+Kevin was diagnosed with peritoneal mesothelioma at 21, This prompted the Boston Red Sox, Boston Bruins and New England Patriots to donate tickets to help raise funds for the former high school athlete’s treatment.
 He died six months after being diagnosed.

 Randy Sloan